 - Have general questions or comments about the CRDP

-- Would like to join or leave the CRDP
+- Would like to be added to the wait list to join or would like discontinue participation in the CRDP

 - Want to update your library’s CRDP point(s) of contact